-- Risk management policy, strategy and arrangements for review. - How financial management arrangements align with the FM Code. - Internal control arrangements including: - o cyber and information security arrangements - o information governance - o asset management - o procurement and contract management. - Assurance frameworks across the three lines.
-The framework should set out how the leadership team obtains its assurance, including from management, risk and compliance arrangements, and internal audit. - Internal audit arrangements consistent with the Global Internal Audit Standards in the UK public sector and the CIPFA Code of Practice on the Governance of Internal Audit. - Arrangements for formal overview and scrutiny (as applicable) and internal challenge. - Undertaking the core functions of an audit committee, as identified in Audit Committees: Practical Guidance for Local Authorities and Police (CIPFA, 2022). - Counter fraud and anti-corruption developed and maintained in accordance with the Code of Practice on Managing the Risk of Fraud and Corruption (CIPFA, 2014).
+- Risk management policy, strategy and arrangements for review. - How financial management arrangements align with the Financial Management Code. - Internal control arrangements including: - Cyber, Al and information security arrangements - information governance - asset management - procurement and contract management. - Assurance frameworks across the three lines.
+The framework should set out how the leadership team obtains its assurance, including from management, risk and compliance arrangements, and internal audit. - Internal audit arrangements in conformance with the Global Internal Audit Standards in the UK public sector(GIAS and the Application Note) and the CIPFA Code of Practice on the Governance of Internal Audit. - Arrangements for formal overview and scrutiny (as applicable). - Facilitation of internal and external challenge.

-- Governance, risk and control arrangements across partnerships, collaborations and arm's length bodies. - Internal governance and assurance standard (fire services only).
+- Undertaking the core functions of an audit committee, as identified in Audit Committees: Practical Guidance for Local Authorities and Police (CIPFA, 2022). - Counter fraud and anti-corruption developed and maintained in accordance with the Code of Practice on Managing the Risk of Fraud and Corruption (CIPFA, 2014). - Governance, risk and control arrangements across companies, partnerships, collaborations and arm's length bodies. - Internal governance and assurance standard (fire services only).

-Principle G. Implementing good practices in transparency, reporting and audit to deliver effective accountability
+Principle G: Implementing good practices in transparency, reporting and audit to deliver effective accountability